Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### You have an Azure subscription and 100 Windows 10 devices.
-You need to ensure that only users whose devices have the latest security patches installed can access Azure Active Directory (Azure AD)-integrated applications.
+You need to ensure that only users whose devices have the latest security patches installed can access Microsoft Entra ID-integrated applications.
 What should you implement?

 - [x] A conditional access policy.
 - [ ] Azure Bastion.